Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 There is limited bus service in Bali, and this can be an inexpensive way to get around for travellers willing to be very patient.
 Shared minivans (bemo's) are available, however in Denpasar and southern Bali metered taxis are much more common.

-Kuta beach is without a doubt beach to visit for sun and surf, but there are plenty of others worth exploring, such as Legian and Sanur.
-Seminyak beach is the place for art lovers to peruse the tiny shopping galleries.
+Kuta beach is without a doubt the beach to visit for sun and surf, but there are plenty of others worth exploring, such as Legian and Sanur.
+Seminyak beach is the place for art lovers to peruse tiny shopping galleries.
 Nature lovers will have a great time exploring Bali's waterfalls, such as Gitgit and Blahmantung Falls, while the very fit will love a sunrise climb to the top of Mount Batur, or one of the other volcanoes that form the island's peaks.
 After a long day of exploring, the hot springs of Banjar will rejuvenate tired muscles.
-Tourists can see Bali's wildlife up close at the Sangeh Monkey Forest, or the Bird Park in Singapadusuch.
+Tourists can see Bali's wildlife up close at the Sangeh Monkey Forest.
 For something a little more exciting, it is possible to book an elephant safari.